 The right to four weeks’ annual holidays per year applies to all types of employees.
 In limited circumstances some employees may be paid their annual holiday entitlement on a pay-as-you-go basis.

 Cashing-up annual holidays

 Employees can ask to cash-up up to one week of their four weeks’ minimum entitlement to annual holidays each year.

-If a business has a closedown period, employees may need to take annual holidays or not be paid.
+If a business has an annual closedown, employees may have to take their annual holidays entitlement.